samssausages/ZFS_crypto_unlock/README.md

 A USB extension that is hidden
 A USB extension that goes to a locked cabinet

 You can also serve the keyfiles over networked methods, if your motherboard and system allow for that.
-If you don't have to unlock the datasets until after os boot, then you can store the files pretty mich anywhere, auch as networked.
+If you don't have to unlock the datasets until after os boot, then you can store the files pretty much anywhere, auch as networked.
 Personally, I prefer the physical device.

 ***Whatever you decide, make sure you have appropriate permissions set for these keyfiles.
 They should be protected and treated just like SSH keys.
 AND keep a backup!***